Principles of the Bow Drill

 I place a leaf or piece of bark or even a small piece of leather underneath the notch in the hearth board to collect the dust\ember.

-You can also use a thin piece of wood or paper/cardboard.
+You can also use a thin piece of wood or paper/cardboard or make a leather ember tray to use in ritual.

-You can also use a thin piece of wood or paper/cardboard.
+You can also use a thin piece of wood or paper/cardboard or make a leather ember tray to use in ritual.

 Putting it All Together